Ambulatory care: Treatments

 Hospitalization for an ambulatory care sensitive conditions is considered to be a measure of access to appropriate primary health care, including preventive and disease management services.
 While not all admissions for these conditions are avoidable, appropriate ambulatory care could help prevent their onset, control an acute episode, or manage a chronic disease or condition.
 For Medicaid-covered and uninsured U.S. hospital stays in 2012, six of the top ten diagnoses were ambulatory care sensitive conditions.

 Safety

 There have been concerns regarding the safety of ambulatory medicine.
 Some of the common potential sources of harm include errors to medications and diagnostics as well as breakdowns in communications and coordination of care.
 One major complication of ambulatory care that predisposes to patients to harm is the risk for missing appointments.
 Missed appointments are common, costly, and can lead to significant delays in both diagnosis and treatment.

-Advancements in information technology (IT) have help to address some safety concerns of ambulatory medicine by minimizing mismanagement of electronic health records (EHR), improving interoperability, and increasing health professionals communication.
+Advancements in information technology (IT) have helped to address some safety concerns of ambulatory medicine by minimizing mismanagement of electronic health records (EHR), improving interoperability, and increasing health professionals communication.
 Some have raised the notion of designing health professionals payment policies with greater focus on safety in addition to patient volumes.
 Furthermore, strategies for increased patient and caregiver engagement have been heralded as potentially beneficial in both patient care as well as data gathering for patient safety.